Lalitkumar4/simple-pagination/README.md

 # Pagination

-This is a small React application that fetches posts from JSONPlaceholder and paginates them.
+This is a React app that fetches posts from JSONPlaceholder and paginates them.